RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

 5 - Binary compatibility

-  Binary compatibility : the ability to execute a machine program written for an earlier generation processor.
+  Binary compatibility :

+    The ability to execute a machine program written for an earlier generation processor.

 :--------------------------------------------------------------------------------------------------------------------------------------:

 6 - Precise state

-  Precise state : the ability of a computer system to accurately track and record the state of the instructions being executed.
+  Precise state :

+    The ability of a computer system to accurately track and record the state of the instructions being executed.
     This allows the system to recover to a known state if an error or interruption occurs.

 :--------------------------------------------------------------------------------------------------------------------------------------:

 7 - Static Program

-  Static Program : all components, such as the code, data, and variables, are determined at compile time and remain unchanged during execution.
+  Static Program :

+    All components, such as the code, data, and variables, are determined at compile time and remain unchanged during execution.

 :--------------------------------------------------------------------------------------------------------------------------------------: